rahulnayanegali/8085-binarySearch/README.md

 less: MOV A, E; Move the middle index to A

-INRA; Increase the value of A by 1
+INR A; Increase the value of A by 1

 MOV B, A; Move the new value of A to B (new lower bound)